-Daryl Dragon, of ‘The Captain and Tennille,’ dead at 76
+Daryl Dragon of Captain & Tennille pop duo, dies at 76

 - CNN televised its news anchors getting drunk on New Year's Eve

-- New on Amazon in January 2019: 'Leave No Trace,' 'Eighth Grade,' 'Informer' and 'Willy Wonka & the Chocolate Factory'
+But “Love Will Keep Us Together” topped the charts in the summer of 1975.
+It won a Grammy for record of the year and not only made Captain & Tennille stars, but helped further revive Sedaka’s career.
+In October 1975, his single “Bad Blood” hit No. 1.

+Sedaka tweeted Wednesday that Dragon was “a great musician, keyboard player and friend for over 40 years.
+He took ‘Love Will Keep Us Together,’ made it his own with the magic of his playing and her incredible voice.”

-The Captain and Tennille version topped the charts — and acknowledged Sedaka’s authorship by singing “Sedaka’s back” at the end of the song — and won a Grammy for record of the year.
-They followed with a mix of covers such as “Muskrat Love” and “Shop Around” and original songs, including Tennille’s “Do That to Me One More Time,” which hit No. 1 in 1980.
-They also briefly starred in their own television variety show.
+Meanwhile, Captain & Tennille — known early on as The Captain & Tennille — followed with a mix of covers such as “Muskrat Love” and “Shop Around” and original songs, including Tennille’s ballad “Do That to Me One More Time,” which hit No. 1 in 1980.
+They also briefly starred in their own television variety show before their careers faded in the 1980s.

+Over the past 30 years, they continued to perform and work together on occasion, with more recent albums including “The Secret of Christmas.”

 A Los Angeles native, Dragon was the son of Oscar-winning composer Carmen Dragon and singer Eloise Dragon and was himself a classically trained musician.
-Before he was with Tennille, he played keyboards for the Beach Boys and was dubbed “The Captain” by singer Mike Love, who noted Dragon’s fondness for sailor’s caps.
+Before he was with Tennille, he played keyboards for the Beach Boys and was dubbed “The Captain” by singer Mike Love, who noted Dragon’s fondness for sea captain’s caps.
+Tennille briefly worked with the Beach Boys as a backup singer.

+“So sad to hear about Daryl Dragon,” the Beach Boys’ Brian Wilson tweeted Wednesday.
+“Daryl was a great guy and a hell of a musician and keyboard player.
+I feel very bad about this.”

+In 2016, Tennille published “Toni Tennille: A Memoir,” in which she alleged their marriage was far removed from their cheerful hits.
+They wed in 1975, but Tennille recalled that their marriage was announced in advance — and to their surprise — by the record company.
+The couple, which had been living together, made it official in November of that year.

+Tennille would allege that the couple suffered from lack of intimacy and blamed it on what she described as Dragon’s “very, very difficult family and “famous but overbearing father.”

+“I kept trying and trying and thinking I could bring this man who has so much to give into the light,” she told NBC’s “Today” show in 2016.
+“I wanted him to experience the joy that I had with my very loving family.”

-He is survived by his older brother, Doug Dragon, and two nieces, Kelly Arbout and Renee Henn.
+Dragon is survived by his older brother, Doug Dragon, and two nieces, Kelly Arbout and Renee Henn.

-Note: This story has been updated to correct the style on Captain & Tennille.